 With the summer upon us, many work at home moms will begin to find little alone time in their days.
 This means adapting their work habits around the little ones who are sure to be underfoot.
-My two aren’t in school yet, but I am already planning to be more productive once they start (assuming we don’t homeschool).
+I’m already planning how I am going to get things done once my oldest is home, and my youngest drops down to a part-time school schedule.

 1. Hire a mother’s helper.